REVIEW: FRANK WALTER'S RETROSPECTIVE AT MMK

 Caribbean landscapes that refuse to cater to colonial fever dreams.

 Divesting themselves of grandeur, conventionally reserved for sceneries of the archipelago, Frank Walter’s landscapes reject depictions of terra nullius.
 Instead, they imbue nature with a sense of ontological unease.
 The framing of paintings, a great part of which is devoted to the late artist's birthplace of Antigua, almost violently cuts the setting into seemingly trivial fragments, de-exoticing the mise en scène.
 Ominous, at points monstrous undertones intensify my first visit to the museum after months of self-isolation.

 Walter’s artworks are reduced to an almost diagrammatic skeleton, capturing instability that ceases to be either climatic or spectacular.
-Eschewing the standards of a sustain-release dramatic structure, the instability is perennial, incessant, offering a window into brief instances in the life of someone whose very presence made him antagonistic to the realities of his (and our) times.
+They eschew the standards of a sustain-release dramatic structure; their instability is perennial, incessant, offering a window into brief instances in the life of someone whose very presence made him antagonistic to the realities of his (and our) times.